root-project/root/README/ReleaseNotes/v620/index.md

 - When starting Jupyter server with `root --notebook arg1 arg2 ...`, extra arguments can be provided.
   All these arguments delivered as is to jupyter executable and can be used for configuration.
   Like server binding to specific host `root --notebook --ip=hostname`
+- Remove `c.NotebookApp.ip = '*'` from default jupyter config.
+One has to provide ip address for server binding using `root --notebook --ip=<hostaddr>` arguments

 ## JavaScript ROOT